Incredible-Devman/AI-Using-OpenAI-Chatbot/README.md

 Please enjoy with my porject.

 #Run
 python test.py

 #Requirement

-you need the key of OpenAI
+You need the key of OpenAI